 “Eleanor!”
 Henry called, stomping into the Great Hall and rubbing his boots on the backs of his legs, looking a little chagrined at the mud he was tracking in.
 She stood up, and he took her hands, inspecting her carefully, then he kissed her cheek and looked back at his men.
 “I hope you don’t mind the gentlemen joining us for the nooning meal.”

 “Of course not,” she said, smiling graciously at the men.
-They were all jolly, fun-loving young men, and they tended to leave piles of debris wherever they went, but their good natures and lack of guile made them all quite likeable, and she enjoyed playing cards and other games with them in the evening.
+They were all jolly, fun-loving young men, and they tended to leave piles of debris wherever they went, but their good natures and lack of guile made them all quite likable, and she enjoyed playing cards and other games with them in the evening.
 Eleanor had found them all to be pleasant company for meals, but she was hard-pressed to find subjects of conversation with any of them.
-They were all much like Henry—good-natured, unselfish, friendly, not terribly well-educated or extremely intelligent, but they were all together amiable, and very loyal to the king.
+They were all much like Henry—good-natured, unselfish, friendly, not terribly well-educated or extremely intelligent, but they were altogether amiable, and very loyal to the king.
 To a one, she liked them, and they seemed to like her in turn.

 She did like Henry the most, and a great deal.
-He was kind and generous, and was actually very attentive and affectionate.
+He was kind and generous and was actually very attentive and affectionate.
 Besides that, he was also an excellent lover, and each night she discovered new ways to excite him.
 All in all, he was unselfish and eager to please her, and there was a wildness to him that was quite thrilling.
 She no longer required he be gentle in bed, either.
 In fact, last night, she had thoroughly worn him out, and she still felt rather smug about what she had done to him, right before dawn, as he was getting ready to go hunting.

 She had delayed him almost two hours, and to hear a king pleading for mercy was, she had to admit, very satisfying.

 Henry kissed her hand and insisted she sit down in a more comfortable chair as the table was set for the meal.
 It amused her, how he doted on her and hung on her every word.
-She indulged his over-protectiveness, and knew that part of that was due to her value as the woman who might one day bear his sons, but also because he seemed to sincerely care for her.
-He had said he loved her on their wedding night, but lately she was starting to suspect that he really did love her.
+She indulged his over-protectiveness and knew that part of that was due to her value as the woman who might one day bear his sons, but also because he seemed to sincerely care for her.
+He had said he loved her on their wedding night, but lately, she was starting to suspect that he really did love her.
 That in itself was rather overwhelming sometimes.

 Henry had been fairly quick to understand Eleanor’s aversion to lamb and mutton and thus never served it or even allowed it onto the menu, though she had tried to see to it that if others wanted it, it could be prepared, particularly since Gravonian sheep were highly regarded around the Continent—the last thing she wanted to do was offend people who made a living raising the wretched creatures.

-Mainly, however, they dined on venison, wild boar, gamebirds, and occasionally beef or fish.
+Mainly, however, they dined on venison, wild boar, game birds, and occasionally beef or fish.
 Eleanor was trying to also include more fruit and vegetables for the household diet, and to try and steer Henry away from foods that might make him gain weight or become sluggish.
-Yet again, Betsy’s tutelage was coming to the fore—the housekeeper at Ravensburg was a great believer in a regular diet of meat, vegetables and grains, with as little sugar as possible, to encourage good health.
+Yet again, Betsy’s tutelage was coming to the fore—the housekeeper at Ravensburg was a great believer in a regular diet of meat, vegetables, and grains, with as little sugar as possible, to encourage good health.

 Being someone’s wife was rather interesting, she thought as the bell was rung and everyone settled down around the table in the Great Hall, and Henry led her to her chair and fussed around her until she assured him she was comfortable.